collinsjacob127/GoblinColosseum/README.md

 # Goblin Colosseum

-## Installation Instructions
+## Download Instructions

-Built on Ubuntu 24.04, but should work on any platform with emscripten support and a modern browser.

-### Clone

-Make sure you have
+Make sure you have git installed

 ```{sh}
 # Clone the repo, including the emsdk module